jampercodes/ExporterAC/README.md

 > This is still a havy work in progas use at your own risk.
 > Please make an issue if you encounter bugs.

-## atomation exporter to actto corsa
+## build proces
+you need to open the .sln file and build an x64 and x86 version.